Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-39. Click on "Disable Inheritance" and select on "Remove all inherited permissions from this object".
+39. Click on 'Disable Inheritance' and select 'Remove all inherited permissions from this object.'
 </p>

 <p>